rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 and in some cases can result in significant delay.
-The TI OpenCL implementation does provide a mechanism where the result of an on-line compile can be cached on the system and the time delay for compilation is paid once for a the first invocation of a compile but subsequent invocations are short circuited and the cached result is used instead.
+The TI OpenCL implementation does provide a mechanism where the result of an on-line compile can be cached on the system and the time delay for compilation is paid once for the first invocation of a compile but subsequent invocations are short circuited and the cached result is used instead.
 This behavior is controlled through the environment variable :envvar:`TI_OCL_CACHE_KERNELS`.